abriljordan/ga_blog/docs/working-with-dashboard/create.md

 You can upload external data in a .csv or excel format through the user interface.
 1. Navigate the section where you want to upload the indicator and click `plus (+) `.
 A drop-down menu appears.
 2. Click `Upload` from the menu, a user interface will appear to help you upload the dataset.
-3. In the `Details` section, import the .csv or excel either by drag and drop or browsing the file from computer and click `Next`.
+3. Under `Details` section, import the .csv or excel either by drag and drop or browsing the file from computer and click `Next`.
-4. In the `Select Columns` section, select the columns that you want to be included in the indicator and click the `Next`.
+4. Under `Select Columns` section, select the columns that you want to be included in the indicator and click the `Next`.
-5. Preview the dataset in the `Preview` section and click `Next`.
+5. Preview the dataset under `Preview` section and click `Next`.
-6. Select the update mode in the `Update Mode` section and click `Next`.
+6. Select the update mode under `Update Mode` section and click `Next`.
-7. In the `Name and Describe Your Dataset` section, give the indicator a name and choose the appropriate chart.
+7. Under `Name and Describe Your Dataset` section, give the indicator a name and choose the appropriate chart.
 8. Once you’re done, click the `Update`.

 ### Rename indicator